milvus-io/milvus/docs/design_docs/milvus_create_index_en.md

 }
 ```

-3. There is a background service in `Proxy`, this service would get the `CreateIndexTask` from `DdTaskQueue`, and executes it in three phases.
+3. There is a background service in `Proxy`, this service would get the `CreateIndexTask` from `DdTaskQueue`, and execute it in three phases.

    - `PreExecute`, do some static checking at this phase, such as check if the index param is legal, etc.
    - `Execute`, at this phase, `Proxy` would send `CreateIndex` request to `RootCoord` via `Grpc`,and wait the reponse, the `proto` is defined as follow: